diegargon/monnet/README.md

 I started implementing Ansible as a replacement for phpseclib as a method to connect to and retrieve data from hosts, automate installations and other tasks

+## Breaking/Mayor changes

+* MonNet no uses the CRON scripts anymore, now MoNet Gateway is in charge, so the two CRON scripts need to be removed.

 # Features

     - Track Host In your network and have an inventory